Monsterblader/dsp/lessons/command_line/command_line_quick_reference.md

 ##### `zcat`
-Peak into gzipped files without unzipping them.
+Peek into gzipped files without unzipping them.

 ##### `echo`
 Print a string to standard output (console by default).